 10. May I change rooms or residence halls once I move in?

-Room change request forms are available each semester after the first 10 business days of the semester.
+Students may request room changes each semester 10 business days after the start of the semester.
 This period is called Open Room Change.
 During that time, residents may request to change rooms without reason.
-After Open Room Change ends, subsequent room changes will be requested online and they must be approved on a case by case basis.
+After Open Room Change ends, subsequent room change requests will be reviewed on a case by case basis.
 Room changes will not be approved for roommates who have not attempted to mediate their differences.
 Room changes are processed on a first-come first-served basis and their approval is not guaranteed.

 11. May I decorate my room?

 Yes, minor decorating is allowed.
 You may not use any prohibited items or anything which may damage the room, walls or furniture.
 Painting, construction projects or furniture removal is not allowed.
 Please keep in mind that a Room Condition Report (RCR) is filled out each time a resident moves into or out of a room.
 This is to ensure the room is kept clean and serviceable.
 When you move out, you will be charged for any damage which is not documented on your RCR.

 12. Is Housing open during holiday breaks (Thanksgiving, Winter break, Spring Break, etc.)?

 UWF residence halls and the apartments remain open during Thanksgiving, Spring Break, and all other holidays during the academic year.
 Please be aware that there may be reduced services during these times.
 There is a break housing fee to live in your room during the break periods between semesters.

 13. Does the University offer insurance to protect my belongings against damage or theft?

 No. As noted in the Housing Contract, UWF is not responsible for insuring residents' belongings.
 Residents are also encouraged to check with their parents/guardians to see if their insurance provides coverage or they may contract for private renters insurance.

 14. Does University Housing close during hurricanes and severe weather?